dubbs/dubbs.github.io/source/_posts/2014-03-19-shell-modes-and-init-files.markdown

 #### Non-login + Interactive

+You will stay in the current directory, but will have the users environment.

 - new terminal tab, linux
 - start new shell process ($ bash)
 - execute script remotely and request terminal (ssh user@host -t 'echo $PWD')
+- `sudo su`

 files sourced: